My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 GM 4.3L engines have had faced such problems in distributor caps.
 I have linked to that guide.
 You can get a better idea of distributors in that guide.

 Now, if your car does not have a distributor, you have to check the ignition coil of each cylinder.
-The intermittent current through the ignition coil is also the cause of a car not starting sometimes.
+The intermittent current through the ignition coil is also the cause of intermittent ignition in car.

 The ignition coil has two windings.
 The positive terminal primary winding is connected to a 12V battery positive terminal via an ignition control module and ignition switch in modern cars.
 The secondary winding magnifies the current output and sends a spark to the spark plug.